 UNL students selected for the program register through MyRed for two, online internship courses GLST 395 section 1 and 2 (3 credit hours each) through Global Studies program.
 To maintain full-time student status (12 credit hours for the semester) and remain eligible for scholarships and other forms of financial aid, interns are encouraged to arrange and take additional online courses from UNL during the internship.
 Students must visit with their academic adviser and a Scholarships and Financial Aid Specialist for details.

 UNL students with at least sophomore standing and a GPA at/above 3.0 are eligible to apply.
+Preference will be given to Global Studies, Anthropology, and Geography majors and minors.
 No Japanese language ability is required to participate; in fact, interns are asked not to speak Japanese with the students.
 On-campus Japanese language tutoring is available (approximately 2 hours/week).

 Founded in 2000, Senshu University Matsudo (Senmatsu) Junior High School is part of a campus that included Senmatsu Senior High and Senmatsu Kindergarten.
 Senshu University Matsudo Junior High School is located in the city of Matsudo, a quiet suburb just east of Tokyo.
 The intern's neighborhood in Matsudo is residential and their fully furnished efficiency apartments are a 10 minute walk from a large grocery store and fifteen minutes from Senmatsu's campus.
 Interns are also able to make use of the large public park and other local stores which are also within walking distance.
 Using a local train station, most popular spots in Tokyo are on average a mere thirty minutes away.
 This allows interns access to the cultural, historical and entertainment destinations of Japan's capital.